huggingface/blog/trl-peft.md

 |:--:|
 | <b> You easily add adapters on a frozen 8-bit model thus reduce the memory requirements of the optimizer states, byt training a small fraction of parameters</b>|

 The second step is to load adapters inside the model and make these adapters trainable.
 This enables a drastic reduction of the amount of trainable weights that are needed for the active model.
-This step leverages peft library and can be performed with few lines of code.
+This step leverages peft library and can be performed with a few lines of code.
 Note that once the adapters are trained, you can easily push them to the Hub to use them later.

 ### Step 3: Use the same model to get the reference and active logits